hodlwallet/hodl-wallet-ios/README.md

 ### Simple yet robust

-Simplicity and ease-of-use is **Hodl**'s core design principle.
+Simplicity and ease-of-use is **Hodl's** core design principle.
 A simple recovery phrase (which we call a Backup Recovery Key) is all that is needed to restore the user's wallet if they ever lose or replace their device. **Hodl** is [deterministic](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), which means the user's balance and transaction history can be recovered just from the backup recovery key.

 ### Features